Red Rocks Initiative and CPNCK partnership to provide support to local farmers in Eastern Democratic Republic of Congo (DRC).

 Quick Impact Project

-Quick Impact Project is interactive and conversational model for the communities to brainstorm about new innovations of programs having positive impact on the environment.
+The Quick Impact Project is an interactive and conversational model for the communities to brainstorm about new innovations that will have a positive impact on the environment.
 It’s in its infancy stage under the Igihoho Support Cooperative (ISC).
 This is one of the strategies of cohesive action in stimulating green tourism within the local community.

 Conservation Credit Financing

-Among our key focus in policy advocacy is to influence access to microfinance services by the poor families and promotion of the public-private partnerships in the delivery of livestock extension and veterinary services.
+Among our key focuses in policy advocacy is to influence access to microfinance services by poor families and promotion of the public-private partnerships in the delivery of livestock extension and veterinary services.